 We have reached the final part of my comparison between these two great entry-level purifiers from Levoit.
 We are looking at two quite similar devices that have a couple of smaller, but important differences.

 Overall, I give the edge and my recommendation to Levoit Core 300 over the Vital 100 model, as it outperforms it in almost all aspects.
-A higher CADR rating, bigger ACH, a very solid filtration system, custom replacement filters, additional settings on the control panel, and portability are the main reasons why I pick Core 300 as the winner in this case.
+A higher CADR rating, bigger ACH, very solid filtration system, custom replacement filters, additional settings on the control panel, and portability are the main reasons why I pick Core 300 as the winner in this case.
 The main thing that holds me back when comparing these two models is the price difference, as Vital 100 is more expensive while simultaneously not more effective.
 Levoit Core 300 is also quite a bit more versatile just due to the small & compact design, and also thanks to the custom replacement filters.
 Since there are 4 different filter types, you can turn this air purifier into a more “specialized solution” if you have specific air quality issues such as pet dander, mold growth, etc.

 Core 300 is also AHAM and Energy Star certified, while Vital 100 is not.
 Not such a big deal since both of these devices are from the same brand, but still a difference nonetheless.